OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Exploring the App Package

-Once you are targeting an specific app you'll want to start gathering information about it.
-At this point you might have the APK of the app.
+Once you have collected the package name of the application you want to target, you'll want to start gathering information about it.
+First, retrieve the APK as explained in "Basic Testing Operations - Obtaining and Extracting Apps".
-As you've seen above, installed Android apps are located at `/data/app/[package-name]` and their APKs can be retrieved from there.

-The APK file is an archive that contains the code and resources required to run the app it comes with.
-This file is identical to the original signed app package created by the developer.
-It is in fact a ZIP archive with the following directory structure:
+APK files are actually ZIP files that can be unpacked using a standard unarchiver:

 ```shell
 $ unzip base.apk